ArminKleinert/NeonLyra/README.md

 - 0.2.0
   - Better list concatenation algorithm.
   - Threaded `map` function `pmap` (which is currently broken on truffleruby).
-  - New RNG algorithm in core/random.lyra
+  - Now using `splitmix64` as the default RNG algorithm.

 ## Known bugs